Other Road Users – sharing space on the roads

 Commercial vehicle drivers have an obligation to be careful of the safety of other road users and are now held to a higher standard in law.

 Recent changes to the Highway Code created a hierarchy of road users, with those who could do the most harm bearing the greatest responsibility for road safety.
-That means commercial vehicle drivers have specific personal responsibility for ensuring the safety of those more vulnerable than themselves.
+That means commercial vehicle drivers have specific personal responsibility for ensuring the safety of those more vulnerable than themselves and your organisation’s driving for work policy should detail your commitment to fulfilling this responsibility.

 Fleet Managers – your duty of care